CERT-Polska/mwdb-core/docs/developer-guide.rst

 .. code-block::

-   /app # flask db revision
+    $ flask db revision -m "my change"

-     Generating /app/migrations/versions/6819021086c5_.py ... done
+    Generating /app/mwdb/model/migrations/versions/be5a821ebbcf_my_change.py ...  done

 .. note::

-   Alembic migrations generated inside container will be owned by root.
+   Alembic migrations generated inside container may have wrong owner (especially group id).
-   If you have problem with permissions, use ``chown`` inside container to change the owner to your local UID.
+   If you have problem with permissions, use ``chown`` to change the owner to your local UID/GID.